JETTechnology/RickRollDetector/README.md

 ## I see error in chrome://extensions profile!

 In most cases, that is perfectly normal and won't affect your usage of the extension.
-However, if it is something that affects the use of the extensions, submit a bug request by using the extension menu(click on the extension icon), or [click here](https://forms.gle/wXihhprFn6PpxbGq8)
+However, if it is something that affects the use of the extensions, submit a bug report by using the extension menu(click on the extension icon), or [click here](https://forms.gle/wXihhprFn6PpxbGq8).